Broadcom/terraform-provider-luminate/README.md

 it requires Terraform CLI version 1.1.5 or later.

-In order to use any of the [Emphemeral Resources](#emphemeral-resources), Terraform CLI version 1.11 or later is required.
+In order to use [Emphemeral Resources](#emphemeral-resources), Terraform CLI version 1.11 or later is required.

 Provider configuration
 -----------